azraq27/padre/README.md

 padre
 =====

-PaDRe - a patient data repository library (in Python)
+PaDRe - a participant data repository library (in Python)
 --------------------------------------------------------

 This library is used to organize a large data repository of imaging data.
 The functions